-Inglewood is Calgary’s oldest, most historic neighbourhood and we can’t get enough of saying that!
+Inglewood is Calgary’s oldest most historic neighbourhood.
 Established in 1875 after Fort Calgary was built, the district was originally known as the Brewery Flats after the Calgary Brewing and Malting Company.
-Located across from the Elbow River, Inglewood has developed amongst a rich history of settlement, Indigenous and civilian trading and the construction of the CP Rail line.
+Located across from the Elbow River, Inglewood has developed amongst a rich history of settlement, Indigenous and civilian trading, and the construction of the CP Rail line.

-Situated within the LEED certified Atlantic Avenue Art Block, we are found inside Bite Grocer (one of Calgary’s few independent grocers chalked full of local products, in-house bakery and butcher!) where we neighbour the Esker Foundation – Calgary’s largest, privately funded, non-commercialized contemporary art gallery.
+Situated within the LEED certified Atlantic Avenue Art Block, we are found inside Bite (one of Calgary’s few independent grocers full of local products, produce and in-house bakery) where we neighbour the Esker Foundation – Calgary’s largest, privately funded, non-commercialized contemporary art gallery.